eagle-ai/eagle-ai.github.io/import-hdfs-auditLog.md

 ### Log4j Kafka Appender

-> Notice that if you use ambari, such as in sandbox, you **must** follow below steps via Ambari UI.
+> Notice that if you use Ambari, such as in sandbox, you **must** follow below steps via Ambari UI.
 In addition, restarting namenode is required.

-Here is an example configuration for both non-ambari and ambari environments.

-* **Step 1**: Create a Kafka Topic if not

-    Here is a example Kafka command for creating topic "sandbox_hdfs_audit_log"
+* **Step 1**: Create a Kafka topic.
+Here is a example Kafka command for creating Topic "sandbox_hdfs_audit_log"

       cd <kafka-home>
       bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic sandbox_hdfs_audit_log